BrianHicks/brianthicks.com/content/post/sets-balancing-rotation.md

 Unfortunately, all is not well in set land&hellip;
 Our `insert` function behaves badly under certain conditions.
-The most obvious place this happens is when you try to create a set from a list that's already in order.
+The simplest place this happens is when you try to create a set from a list that's already in order.
 When we run `fromList [1, 2, 3, 4, 5]` we'd want to get this:

 {{< figure src="/images/sets/one-through-five-balanced.png"